Boundary topological entanglement entropy in two and three dimensions: Boundary entropy of topological loop-gasses

 so we only need to consider $\WWbndTEEPoint$.
 We are currently unable to compute this in general, however in this section we prove the following results: \begin{thm} For a Walker-Wang model defined by a unitary premodular category $\C$, the entropy diagnostic $\WWbndTEEPoint$ for a boundary labeled by an indecomposable, strongly separable, commutative, Frobenius algebra $A$ is given by

 \end{thm}

 \begin{examples*} Recall the examples from \cref{sec:examples}.
 As discussed in \cref{sec:examples_phys}, these label four distinct loop-gas models in (3+1)-dimensions, the bosonic and fermionic toric code models, and two semion models.
-All four input categories are pointed, so we can apply \cref{thm:wwbnd} to obtain the boundary TEE.
+All four input categories are pointed, so we can apply \cref{thm:wwbnd} to obtain the boundary topological entanglement entropy.

 The bosonic toric code is compatible with two distinct gapped boundary conditions, labeled by $A_0$ and $A_1$ (see \cref{sec:examples}), with $d_{A_0} = d_1 = 1$, and $d_{A_1} = d_1+d_x=2$.
 Since the input category is symmetric, $\mug{\C}\cap A_i=A_i$, so the entropy diagnostics are $\WWbndTEEPoint(A_0) = \log 2 - \log 1=\log2$ and $\WWbndTEEPoint(A_1) = \log 2 - \log 2=0$.